Xunius/Menotexport/README.md

 - `-b`: Export to .bib file.
 - `-s`: Save extracted texts to a separate txt file for each PDF.
 Default to save all texts to a single file.
+- `-z`: Re-format the exported .bib file to a format suitable to import into Zotero.
+Only works when `-b` is toggled.
 - `-f`: Select to process only a Mendeley folder.
 Note this is case sensitive and match has to be literal.
         If not given, process all folders in the Mendeley library.
 - `dbfile`: Absolute path to the Mendeley database file.
 In Linux systems default location is